Ashish-Patnaik/Buddly-AI/README.md

 ## ✨ Features

 - 🤖 **AI-Powered Code Generation**
-  Write a simple prompt like _“Build a portfolio website with 3 sections”_ and Buddly AI will generate fully structured HTML, CSS, and JavaScript code using Google's **Gemini API**.
+  Write a simple prompt like _“Build a portfolio website with 3 sections”_ and Buddly AI will generate fully structured HTML, CSS, and JavaScript code.

 - 💬 **Conversational Follow-ups**
   Not satisfied with the first draft?
 Just say _“Change the background to dark blue”_ or _“Add a contact form”_ and the AI will modify your existing code intelligently.